Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Bayesian stochastic modeling and inference

 where $U(a,b)$ denotes a uniform distribution on the interval $(a,b)$.
 Here, $D_0$ and $D_r$ are user-specified upper limits on the local influence of the Wendland and the size of the bump functions' influence, respectively.
 The prior for the bump function locations $\{ {\bf h}_{ij}\}$ is then $h_{ij}^k \sim U(l_k, u_k)$, where the input space $\mathcal{X}\subset \mathbb{R}^d$ (assuming a Euclidean domain) has coordinate-specific lower and upper bounds $\{l_k, u_k : k = 1, \dots, d\}$ (here, $h_{ij}^k$ is the $k^\text{th}$ element of ${\bf h}_{ij}$).
 Similar priors can be defined for non-Euclidean input spaces.
 Finally, we propose a simple regularization prior for the bump function amplitudes $\{a_{ij}\}$, where we assume probabilistically that $a_{ij} \sim \text{Bernoulli}(\pi_{ij})$.
 In other words, the amplitudes are binary random variables that allow individual bump functions $g_{ij}$ to be turned on ($a_{ij}=1$) or off ($a_{ij} = 0$), where $\pi_{ij} = \text{Pr}(a_{ij} =1)$.
 Lastly, the probabilities $\pi_{ij}$ are assigned uniform priors on the unit interval.
 In the case that the $ij^\text{th}$ bump function is unnecessary, this formulation will prevent it from having unintended influence on the data-driven sparsity.

-For GPs with trained hyperparameters, the posterior distribution (\ref{posteriorZ}) is not available in closed form regardless of prior choice, and so we must resort to Markov chain Monte Carlo (MCMC) methods to conduct inference on $\bfbeta$ and $\bftheta$ \citep{gilks1995markov}.
+\st{For GPs with trained hyperparameters,} \newTxt{Despite the fact that the likelihood and $p(\bfbeta)$ are Gaussian, the fact that the kernel parameters $\bftheta$ are unknown means that} the posterior distribution (\ref{posteriorZ}) is not available in closed form regardless of prior choice \newTxt{$p(\bftheta$).
+Therefore}, we must resort to Markov chain Monte Carlo (MCMC) methods to conduct inference on $\bfbeta$ and $\bftheta$ \citep{gilks1995markov}.
 See Appendix~\ref{sec:training} for further details.